arafat-cdr/laravel-utilities/README.md

 # laravel-utilities

-## Laravel Image upload and thubnil create or resize the image and store the image to storage public folder
+## Laravel Image upload and thumbnil create or resize the image and store the image to storage public folder

 * Here I am using a laravel package called  intervention/image for details